Migrating SQL Database to a different SQL instance (including commercial, internal, external)

 Installing the new SQL Server 2017 Express

-The new SQL Server 2017 Express local instance can be automatically installed along with the IAS by selecting "Install Microsoft SQL server 2017 Express" option during the setup.
+The new SQL Server 2017 Express local instance can be automatically installed along with the UC Suite by selecting "Install Microsoft SQL server 2017 Express" option during the setup.

 Installing SQL Server standard or enterprise